unode/deep-learning-intro/_episodes/03-monitor-the-model.md

 First, we will do the actual prediction step.
 > ## Predict the labels for both training and test set and compare to the true values
 > Even though we here use a different model architecture and a different task compared to episode 2, the prediction step is mostly identical.
 > Use the model to predict the labels for the training set and the test set and then compare them in a scatter plot to the true labels.
+Hint: use `plt.scatter()`.
 >
 > * Is the performance of the model as you expected (or better/worse)?
 > * Is there a noteable difference between training set and test set?
 And if so, any idea why?